 The MSW Child Welfare Education Program (CWEP) is a collaborative effort between the Master of Social Work (MSW) program in the School of Social Work at Arizona State University (ASU) and the Arizona Department of Child Safety (DCS).
-Students who are accepted into the program receive their in-state tuition, mandatory fees, and a stipend paid through the Title IV-E, Child Welfare Field Education and Student Support Project.
+Students who are accepted into the program receive payment of their in-state tuition and mandatory fees paid through Title IV-E funds.
+They also contractually commit to work at DCS upon graduation in a case carrying position for up to two years.
 Learn more.